gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 Also I learned how to go about auditing your data and convert it into database tables.

 And lastly I learned what kind of problems are faced by programmers who work with real life data like OSM data, which is generated and entered by real users.
+Now onwards I would also like to contribute to OSM and any such open source data.